 Before you purchase a new item, consider the energy rating.
 Many larger appliances come with energy ratings.
-If you are considering an air conditioning installation, trying to get some statistics on the energy consumption of the unit would be a good idea before making your purchase.
+If you are considering upgrading your HVAC system, trying to get some information on the SEER rating and energy efficiency of the unit would be a good idea before making your purchase.

 Turn off lights.
 How many times do you walk out of a room without turning off the light?
 Turn them off when you walk out of the room.
 Turn them on when you walk back into the room.
 Consistently doing this, and insisting that everyone one else in the house or business do this as well, will help trim down the electric bill.